 - Gestational Diabetes.
 Diabetes is a disease involving a breakdown of the normal mechanisms through which your body's cells feed themselves with blood sugar.
 Gestational diabetes is a type of diabetes that some women develop during pregnancy.

 Under normal conditions, your digestive system breaks down most of the food you eat into blood sugar (glucose).
-Your body's cells are able to eat this glucose and fuel themselves in the presence of insulin, a hormone produced by your pancreas.
-A normal pregnant women's body produce more insulin than normal because her requirements have increased with her pregnancy.
-Some women’s bodies have a hard time meeting this additional demand for insulin, however.
-Approximately 4% of pregnant women develop gestational diabetes and require special medical monitoring throughout their pregnancies.
+Your body's responds to glucose in the blood by secreting a hormone called insulin from your pancreas.
+Insulin helps use glucose to fuel themselves.
+Women who have gestational diabetes have improper insulin response to glucose in the blood causing their blood glucose to be poorly regulated.
+Approximately 3-10% of pregnant women develop gestational diabetes and require special medical monitoring throughout their pregnancies.
 Luckily, most women can control gestational diabetes through diet and exercise.
-A very few women who develop the condition require insulin shots.
+A very few women who develop the condition require medication.

 Gestational diabetes often has no obvious symptoms.
 When symptoms are present, they can include increased hunger, thirst or fatigue.
 It is important that women undergo a glucose screening between 24 and 28 weeks gestation so that they can be checked for this condition.

-Gestational diabetes is more common in certain racial groups, including Latino, African, Native American, and Asian populations.
-Caucasian women are typically at less risk.
-Apart from racial background, risk factors for developing gestational diabetes include a family history of diabetes, advanced maternal age, history of giving birth to a large baby over 9 lbs., polycystic ovarian syndrome, history of abnormal glucose tolerance, a mother who was large (over 9lbs.) or small (less than 6 lbs) at birth, obesity and usage of glucocorticoid (steroid) medications.
+Gestational diabetes is more common in certain racial and ethnic groups such as Latino, African, Native American, and Asian populations.
+Additional risk factors for developing gestational diabetes include a family history of diabetes, advanced maternal age, history of giving birth to a large baby over 9 lbs., polycystic ovarian syndrome, history of abnormal glucose tolerance, a mother who was large (over 9lbs.) or small (less than 6 lbs) at birth, obesity and usage of glucocorticoid (steroid) medications.